FStarLang/FStar/INSTALL.md

 If you have a serious interest in F\* or want to report bugs then we recommend that you build F\* from the sources on GitHub (the `master` branch).

-The F\* compiler can generate OCaml or F# code from F\*.
+F* is written in a subset of F* itself and can generate OCaml or F# code from its own sources.
 Therefore, the standard bootstrap build process of F\* involves the following three steps:

   **Step 1.** Build F\* using the OCaml compiler from the (possibly outdated) checked-in generated OCaml code.